How to Choose the Right Benchmark

 - Identify the passive economic baseline.
 Remove only that overlay and ask what portfolio still represents the same investment problem.
 In many cases, that portfolio is the best primary benchmark.

 - Match the mechanics that materially matter.
-The benchmark should use the same realism standard where relevant: evaluation window, execution convention, cost realism, dividend treatment category, financing or idle-cash treatment where relevant, the benchmark start rule for multi-instrument baskets, and rebalancing when weight drift would otherwise change the question.
-That standard should still match even when the overlay changes turnover or exposure.
+The benchmark should use the same realism standard where relevant: evaluation window, execution convention, cost realism, start rule, rebalancing rule, and construction assumptions.
 The goal is not to reproduce the strategy’s realized trade path.
 It is to match the same investment problem and realism standard while removing the active overlay.

 - Check whether the difference is now interpretable.
-If the remaining performance gap can be described mainly as timing value, selection value, weighting value, risk-management value, or defensive-routing value, the benchmark is probably close to right.
-If the difference still reflects a different opportunity set or a hidden second thesis, it is not.
+If the remaining performance gap can be described mainly as timing value, selection value, weighting value, risk-management value, or defensive-routing value, the benchmark is likely doing its job.
+If the difference still reflects a different opportunity set or a hidden second thesis, it’s not.

 - Add secondary diagnostics only when they answer a separate question.
 Some strategies benefit from an additional unrebalanced companion, a mechanics-matched companion, or a broad market reference for context.
 For strategies with leverage or volatility targeting, an exposure-matched diagnostic can be useful, but it should not replace the primary control portfolio.

 This framework is intentionally conservative.
 It doesn’t ask which benchmark is easiest to explain or market.
-It asks which benchmark makes the strategy’s mechanism clearest and hardest to spin.
+It asks which benchmark makes the strategy’s mechanism clearest and hardest to mischaracterize.

 The benchmark also has to meet the same feasibility discipline as the strategy.
 If a benchmark depends on index membership, that membership should be point-in-time.
-If it references an index or asset class that cannot be traded directly, BTS should use a clearly stated tradable proxy.
-If the benchmark cannot be modeled under the same realism standard as the strategy, it may still be useful as context, but it is not a clean primary control.
+If it references an index or asset class that cannot be traded directly, the benchmark should use a clearly stated tradable proxy.
+If the benchmark cannot be modeled under the same realism standard as the strategy, it may still be useful as context, but it’s not a clean primary control.

 Primary, diagnostic, and context benchmarks